chlbri/types/README.md

 ## Features

-- Types for array manipulation
+- Types and functions for castings and typings of array manipulation
-- Types for object manipulation
+- Types and functions for castings and typings of object manipulation
-- Types for promises
+- Types and functions for castings and typings of promises
-- Types for strings
+- Types and functions for castings and typings of strings
-- Types for unions
+- Types and functions for castings and typings of unions
-- Types for use cases
-- Types for domain
-- Types for nullable values
+- Types and functions for castings and typings of nullable values

 <br/>